NY state says bitcoin software developers don't need license

-NEW YORK (Reuters) - New York will not require digital currency software developers to obtain a “BitLicense” to operate in the state, said Benjamin Lawksy, superintendent of financial services for the state of New York, on Tuesday.
+NEW YORK, Oct 14 (Reuters) - New York will not require digital currency software developers to obtain a “BitLicense” to operate in the state, said Benjamin Lawksy, superintendent of financial services for the state of New York, on Tuesday.

 “We are regulating financial intermediaries.
 We are not regulating software development,” Lawsky said in a speech at the Benjamin N. Cardozo School of Law in New York City.